protwis/gpcrdb_data/docs/generic_numbering.rst

 assigned the same number as the preceding residue followed by a 1, e.g. 551 for a bulge following position 55.

-GPCRDB offers a suite of tools making it easier to use generic residue numbers:
+GPCRdb offers a suite of tools making it easier to use generic residue numbers:

 * Structure-based `sequence alignments <http://gpcrdb.org/alignment/targetselection>`_ gapped to account for bulges and constrictions
 * `Lookup tables <http://gpcrdb.org/residue/residuetable>`_ with receptor-specific and generic residue numbers